 It takes you yielding yourself unreservedly, entirely, and continuously to God to discover and understand God’s unique purpose for your life.

-Without a willing mind to respond promptly and positively to whatever God says, commands, or reveals to you, it may be very difficult for you to discover and fulfill God’s purpose for your life.
+Without a willing mind to respond promptly and positively to whatever God says, commands, or reveals to you, it may be challenging for you to discover and fulfill God’s purpose for your life.

 The Lord Jesus said, “If anyone wants to do His will, he shall know…” (John 7:17 NKJV).

-If you are truly willing to fulfil God’s purpose, you will certainly know it!
+If you are genuinely willing to fulfill God’s purpose, you will certainly know it!

 Third, Discover your uniqueness in life:

-There is nobody on earth who is perfectly like you in every way.
-You are a unique, a special and a peculiar person.
-Your uniqueness is a major clue or pointer to your purpose in life.
+There is nobody on earth who is ideally like you in every way.
+You are a unique, special, and peculiar person.
+Your uniqueness is a significant clue or pointer to your purpose in life.

-There is something unique in you or about you; discover it and your purpose will become clear to you (Psa.
+There is something unique in you or about you; discover it, and your purpose will become apparent to you (Psa.
 139:14)!

 Fourth, Recognize your undying passion:

-Deep down within you lies a strong and special passion, interest, desire, love or zeal for your unique purpose in life.
+Deep down within you lies a unique and robust passion, interest, desire, love, or zeal for your special purpose in life.

-God deliberately placed an undying passion, desire or zeal for your purpose in your heart so that you might enjoy doing it every day of your life without you getting bored or giving up in spite of the opposition you may face.
+God deliberately placed an undying passion, desire, or zeal for your purpose in your heart so that you might enjoy doing it every day of your life without you getting bored or giving up despite the opposition you may face.